PhilT/fsharp-reference/fsharp-reference/content/index.md

 This summary tries to cover all the language concepts without repeating content and explanations.
 It's also written in a compilable format to ensure all example code runs without errors.
 It also attempts to put more emphasis on functional concepts.
+It is somewhat opinionated, attempting to give a single, idiomatic way rather than too many options.

 ## Road map